chalmerlowe/intro_to_sprinting/class_materials/git_main_lifecycle.md

 ### Staging files

-Next I want to move the file to the staging area (i.e. add it to the pallet (`git add` it)):
+Next I want to move the file to the staging area (i.e. `git add` to the pallet):

 ```bash
 $ git add README.md
 ```

 This time, the status message is slightly different.
 The hints are different and the status announcements are new.
-Again, reading these status messages will help you get familiar with the commands and hints AND drive home the concepts related to local changes, staged changes, committed changes, etc.
+Again, reading these status messages will help you get familiar with the commands AND hints AND will drive home the concepts related to local changes, staged changes, committed changes, etc.

 ```
 $ git status